LaunchPadLab/slack_twitter_app/README.md

   ### Final Steps

-6. Visit your freshly deployed Heroku app and sign in (using Twitter OAuth).
+6. Visit your freshly deployed Heroku app and sign in (uses Twitter OAuth).
 7. Get to tweeting using your Slack channel!